sgsignage/SG-App-Control-Deployment-System/README.md

 - Assign 'friendly' names to your policies in addition to the file name for quick identification
 - 'Lock' policies (not the actual files, but the policies/deployment in the database) so that you don't accidently delete them
 - Mark 'Base' policies as such
+- Easily modifiable 'Title' tag (change in one place for the entire web app)

 ## Why
 There are 3 reasons I built this: